 - Do you need to work fully offline?
 If yes, a desktop tool fits better.

-If you answered yes to any of these, Conspecta is not built for your case today.
 If you answered no to all of them, which is the case for most research labs, you are likely over-buying with a compliance-heavy platform, and a modern research tool will serve you better without the overhead.

 Where Conspecta fits